vincentclaes/datajob/README.md

 # Datajob

+> Datajob is an MVP.
+[Feedback](https://github.com/vincentclaes/datajob/discussions) is much appreciated!

 Build and deploy a serverless data pipeline with no effort on AWS.

 - Deploy your code to a glue job
 - Package your project and make it available on AWS
 - Orchestrate your pipeline using stepfunctions as simple as `task1 >> [task2,task3] >> task4`

-Datajob uses exclusively serverless services.
+Datajob uses exclusively **serverless services**.
-There is no custom or managed application needed to deploy and run your data pipeline on AWS.
+There is no custom or managed application needed to deploy and run your data pipeline on AWS!

 # Installation